10 Hacks to Get Organized This Spring

 3. Look at Your Entertainment

-We live in a world where we have a plethora of entertainment, but how much do we need?
+We live in a world with a plethora of entertainment, but how much do we really need?
 Go through your bookshelf and see which books you haven’t read or are collecting dust.
-Put them in a pile to be donated and then organize the rest of your shelf the way you like it.
-The same goes with your other entertainment items like DVDs, blue rays, and yes, for you old schoolers out there, CDs.
-Decide what you are going to donate and then organize each of these items as you like.
+Put them in a pile to donate, then organize the rest of your shelf however you like.
+The same goes for your other entertainment items, like DVDs, Blu-rays, and, yes, for you old-schoolers out there, CDs.
+Decide what you are going to donate, then organize each item as you like.

 Also, look at your digital entertainment and see how much it’s costing you.
 Do you need to pay for 10+ streaming services?
-Pick the ones that you watch the most and then let go of the others.
-Not only will you have a more organized TV screen, but your budget will thank you.
+Pick the ones you watch most, and let go of the others.
+Not only will you have a more organized TV screen, but your budget will thank you for it.
 Also, you can find great free streaming services for entertainment.
 The same goes for other online subscriptions that you have.
-Choose what you use the most and let the other ones go.
+Choose what you use most and let the others go.

 4. Organize Your Closet